leadencat/Regex-Tutorial/Develop/gist-template.md

 Look-ahead and Look-behind

 ## Author
-For questions, you may contact me on GitHub: leadencat A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+For questions, you may contact me on GitHub: https://github.com/leadencat A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)